-Take a tour of your chosen vessel and settle in before enjoying a cocktail or two on the decking.
-Your crew will then brief you on the route your charter will be taking and after that the afternoon is yours.
-Explore around the harbour, take in the sights and if you have time, take your first dive into the cool waters.
+Take a tour of your chosen vessel and settle in before enjoying a cocktail or two on the aft deck.
+Your crew will then brief you on the route your charter will be taking, and after that the afternoon is yours.
+Explore the harbour, take in the sights and, if you have time, take your first dive into the mercifully cool waters.

-The scene underneath the waves in Indonesia is particularly beautiful so even if you have just a little amount of time, make sure you take a quick dive to see the stunning underwater world from day one.
+The scene underneath the waves in Indonesia is particularly beautiful, so even if you have just a little amount of time do try and grab the opportunity for a quick dive to witness this underwater kaleidoscope for yourself.

 - Day 2 - 3

 Step back in time to witness the islands' colonial past

 Your first anchorage on your luxury charter yacht tour is in the Banda Islands.

 The Banda Islands have an interesting history which largely revolves around the spice nutmeg.
 This used to be one of the most expensive spices to buy and for a while, the Banda Islands were a major source.
 While visiting these beautiful islands you can visit old nutmeg plantations which are still largely intact.
 Linked to nearby colonial houses, it really feels like you are stepping back in time.

 Banda Neira offers a great backdrop for holiday photos and budding insta enthusiasts.
 Climbing ashore from the harbor you can instantly see how people lived here in the past.
 More colonial housing, canons and impressive inscriptions from the 17th century all play their part in setting the scene.

 Another interesting spot to see while in the Banda Islands is Rhun Island.
 As the first overseas British colony, this island has seen much conflict among nations and was eventually handed over to the Dutch in exchange for other territory.